Trade Forex Trading

 What is the Best Accumulation/Distribution Strategy?

-How to Select the Best Accumulation/Distribution Strategy
+How to Select and Choose the Best Accumulation/Distribution Strategy

-For traders researching on What is the best Accumulation/Distribution strategy - the following learn tutorials will help traders on the steps required to guide them with coming up with the best strategy for market based on the Accumulation/Distribution indicator system.
+For traders researching on What is the best Accumulation/Distribution strategy - the following learn tutorials will help traders on the steps required to guide them with coming up with the best strategy for market based on the Accumulation/Distribution system.

 How to Create Accumulation/Distribution Systems

-About Accumulation/Distribution Indicator Explained
+About Accumulation/Distribution Example Explained

 Accumulation/Distribution Trading Technical Analysis Signals

-Developed by Marc Chaikin
+Developed and Created by Marc Chaikins

 This indicator is used to assess the cumulative flow of money into & out of a Forex currency pair.

-The basic principle behind AD is that volume(or money flow) is a leading indicator of the price.
+The basic principle behind AD is that volume(or money flow) is a leading indicator of the market price.
 (Volume precedes price).

-Since there no true measure of volume (actual money) that is flowing into and out of a currency market, brokers have come up with a substitute for the actual money volume, this substitute is referred to as "tick volume".
+Since there is no true measure of volume (actual money) that is flowing into and out of a currency market, brokers have come up with a substitute for actual money volume, this substitute is referred to as "tick volume".

 Interpretation